Bangor University - North Wales Clinical Psychology Programme

 You need to be eligible for Home Fee status.
 We cannot accept applications from candidates who qualify for overseas fees.

-Please see our Entry Requirements page for more information.
+Please see the Bangor DClinPsy website Entry Requirements page for more information about the Bangor entry requirements.

 Application: